bytecodeio/migration_tool/src/components/MigrationTool/README.md

 - Generate error - demonstrates that extension errors are reported.
 Note that in Looker server development mode these are not reported.
 - Route test - demonstrates routing with query strings and push state.

-### Core SDK Functions
+### MigrationTool

-Core SDK functions demonstrates various calls the Looker SDK.
+MigrationTool demonstrates various calls the Looker SDK.

 - All connections (GET method)
 - Search folders (GET with parameters)